 This Thursday, however, there was no easy solution to be had, and after an hour on the phone with the helpful, but clueless agent, we decided to make the needed transaction directly at the bank.
 At this point, we still believed to have just an online problem.
 Hah!

-When we got to Pablo’s office Thursday afternoon, neither Cynthia nor Pablo were in, but we were assured that they would return shortly.
+When we got to Pablo’s office Thursday afternoon, neither Cynthia nor Pablo was in, but we were assured that they would return shortly.
 Pablo’s offices are remarkable in their own right.
 When we first met him, he was practicing out of a building that also housed his cousin’s cyber café and gift shop.
 Since then, he joined forces with two other lawyers, forming AriasViquezRomán, Abogados y Notarios.
 And their new premises?
 Pablo’s childhood home!
-He bought his parents a new home for their retirement and the three partners renovated the old homestead, right downtown, two blocks off the court house and our lovely parque central.
-I believe, Pablo’s personal office is his former bedroom, overlooking a nice court yard with a fig tree.
+He bought his parents a new home for their retirement and the three partners renovated the old homestead, right downtown, two blocks off the courthouse and our lovely parque central.
+I believe, Pablo’s personal office is his former bedroom, overlooking a nice courtyard with a fig tree.

 Cynthia returned to the office soon and sprang into action.
 She called the banker for further input about our situation, then ICE, the national electric company, to have them print out the document we needed for the bank.
 After a confab between Cynthia and the just returned Pablo, we received our instructions.
 We had to supply an accountant, with whom Pablo had made an emergency appointment for us, with a print out of our banking transactions for the last three months.
 Checking over those transactions with us and verifying their legitimacy, the accountant then attested to the kosher nature of our monetary activities for the bank, thus returning us to compliance with law 8204.